CHTC/chtc-website-source/_uw-research-computing/htc-interactive-gpu-jobs.md

 | 4 | NVIDIA GeForce RTX 2080 Ti | 1 | 10.6 GB |
 | 1 | NVIDIA A100 | 1 | 39.5 GB |

 The slots in the table above *only* run interactive GPU jobs.
-Interactive GPU jobs can still run on other slots on shared GPU machines, depending on availability upon submission.
+Interactive GPU jobs can still run on other slots on shared GPU machines (including backfill slots), depending on availability upon submission.

-**All interactive GPU jobs have a maximum runtime of 4 hours and are limited to 1 GPU.** Interactive multi-GPU jobs are not permitted on CHTC's shared GPU machines.
+**All interactive GPU jobs have a maximum runtime of 4 hours.**

 You will not be able to run `condor_ssh_to_job` on noninteractive GPU jobs.